 My sweety and I listened to Coldplay a lot, and I listened to them on my own as well.
 As I’ve mentioned before, we saw them play here in Winnipeg, Canada, supported by two bands, Howling Bells and Snow Patrol, in the summer of 2009, about a month before our marriage.

 For some time before our wedding, I’d been thinking of compiling a CD of songs that were meaningful to us, to share with guests after our ceremony.
 We both loved the song “Lovers in Japan,” but it was combined on the CD with “Reign of Love,” so isolating it and putting just the first song on a CD was something beyond the technological capabilities I had access to back then.
 In the fall of 2008, Coldplay released the two-CD set Viva la Vida: Prospekt’s March Edition, an extended version of Viva la Vida or Death and All His Friends.
-I bought that version of the album, too, and on it was a version of “Lovers in Japan” by itself.
+I bought that version of the album, too, and on it was a version of “Lovers in Japan” by itself (the Osaka Sun Mix).
 I was all set.

 Now you know a little about why this is my song of the day for today.
 Thanks for joining me here, and please enjoy.